Table of contents

 1. Phase 1: seed database.
 Sparsely enumerate the space of 5-state Turing machines and mark as undecided any machine that exceeded the set time or space limits.
 Undecided machines are put in the seed database which seeds the Busy Beaver Challenge.

 2. Phase 2: deciders.
 Write independent deciders, i.e. programs that will decide the behavior of families of machines in the seed database.
-We aim to classify these families in the zoology and to come up with deciders for each family.

 Phase 1 was completed in December 2021: